stomp/stomp-spec/src/stomp-specification-1.1.md

 multiple newlines.
 For more details, on how to parse STOMP frames, see the [Augmented BNF](#Augmented_BNF) section of this document.

+All commands and header names referenced in this document are case sensitive.
-The headers are encoded in UTF-8.
-Since the colon and newline characters are used to delimit the keys and values, c style string literal escapes are used to encode any colons and newlines that are included within the headers.
+The commands and headers are encoded in UTF-8.
+Since the colon and newline characters are used to delimit the keys and values, c style string literal escapes are used to encode any colons and newlines that are found within the UTF-8 encoded headers.
 When decoding frame headers, the following transformations MUST be applied:

 * `\n` (octet 92 and 110) translates to newline (octet 10)
 * `\c` (octet 92 and 99) translates to `:` (octet 58)